CartoDB/dataservices-api/doc/demographic_functions.md

 ### Returns

 The Demographic Snapshot contains a broad subset of demographic measures in the Data Observatory.
-Over 80 measurements are returned by a single API request. **For details, see [Glossary of Demographic Measures](#glossary-of-demographic-measures).
+Over 80 measurements are returned by a single API request. *

+**For details, see [Glossary of Demographic Measures](#glossary-of-demographic-measures) below.**

 ### Examples